lab9k/Orga/Application deployment Openshift/How_to_use_Openshift.md

     registry.access.redhat.com/openshift3/mysql-55-rhel7
 ```

-registry.access.redhat.com/rhscl/mysql-57-rhel7

-Adjust system variables for your application that needs to connect to the database.
+Now we need to connect the database with our application.
+We can do that by setting the environment variables of the application.
+Execute the following command to set the

 ```
-oc env dc phpdatabase -e MYSQL_USER=myuser  -e MYSQL_PASSWORD=mypassword -e MYSQL_DATABASE=mydatabase
+oc env dc nameofyourapp -e MYSQL_USER=myuser  -e MYSQL_PASSWORD=mypassword -e MYSQL_DATABASE=mydatabase -e MYSQL_
 ```

-Read the docs on openshift if you want to add a database into MySQL.

 b.
 MongoDB

 ## Step 5: Create a route for your application